wighawag/hardhat-deploy/README.md

 ## Hardhat Tasks Available/Updated

 hardhat deploy currently add one task to hardhat.
-But since hardhat-deploy is now just a tiny wrapper arround rocketh, you can use rocketh commands too
+But since hardhat-deploy is now just a tiny wrapper around rocketh, you can use rocketh commands too

 ### 1. hardhat deploy